How do technologies change our relationship to work?

 Lauterwasser, Steven and Nataliya Nedzhvetskaya.
 2023.
 The Berkeley Journal of Sociology.
 Read here.

-• Brave New (Digital) World: Translating Knowledge into Collective Action.
+• Brave New (Digital) World.
 Review of Shoshana Zuboff’s The Age of Surveillance Capitalism

 Nedzhvetskaya, Nataliya.
 2019.
 European Journal of Sociology 60 (3): 528-533.
 Read here.